The Spilotro brothers' burial site.

 During this meeting, they arrived at the conclusion that "Tony the Ant" had performed poorly at his job and that he needed to go.
 From their perspective, he had run amok in Vegas and attracted far too much attention.

-When the two brothers walked into the basement, Anthony quickly realized that one of the higher-ups had ordered their deaths.
+However, when the two brothers walked into the basement, Anthony quickly realized that they had been lured to their deaths.
 According to one witness, he asked his killers if he could say a prayer.

 Moments later, the Spilotro brothers were beaten to death.